Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Recognition Signal

-Each of the four Shamanic types has a different signature in everyday experience.
-These are not abstract descriptions – they are behavioral patterns that appear before anyone assigns them a name.
+Each of the five practices has a different signature in everyday experience.
+These are patterns that appear before anyone assigns them a name.

-Soul Retrieval shows up as a persistent sense of operating below capacity – not from lack of skill or opportunity, but from a felt absence that accumulates did not resolve with time.
+Soul Retrieval shows up as a persistent sense of operating below capacity – not from lack of skill or opportunity, but from a felt absence that accumulated and did not resolve with time.
 People with this expression remember which events changed them.
-They carry a quiet inventory of the moments when something left.
-They have a particular relationship with certain periods of their past – not with regret exactly, but with a sense of unfinished business.
-They often describe feeling most like themselves in rare moments: deep rest, certain relationships, unexpected circumstances – and the contrast between those moments and ordinary life is what drives the work.
+They carry a quiet inventory of moments when something left.
+They often describe feeling most like themselves in rare circumstances – deep rest, certain relationships, unexpected encounters – and the contrast between those moments and ordinary life is what drives the work.

 Power Animal Work shows up as a lifelong relationship with the natural world that exceeds ordinary appreciation.
 Specific animals appear repeatedly – in dreams, in the physical world, at meaningful moments – and the person notices.
-Their best decisions tend to come fast, from instinct, before analysis has a chance to complicate things.
+Their best decisions come fast, from instinct, before analysis has a chance to complicate things.
 They are often more comfortable with animals than with many human social contexts.
-The intelligence they trust most is not rational – it is primal, immediate, pre-verbal.
-They have always known this about themselves, even if they had no framework for it.

 Journey Work in Ordinary Life